1. Ask how many times students think they should shower by a raise of hands.

 b.
 Then say, “Because we do all these things, it is important that we wash our hands—especially before and after eating as well as after using the restroom.”

 c.
 When you wash your hands, you should use soap and water and rub for 20 seconds.
 If counting to 20 is boring, you can sing “Happy Birthday” at a steady pace and add “any many moooore” to the end, and that is about 20 seconds long!

 8. Ask, “So far, what have we learned?”

 c.
 How do we wash our faces?
 How many times?

 d.
 How long should we wash our hands for?
 What song can we sing to time ourselves?

 9. And remember, after you finish washing up, you should put on lotion, unless you have sensitive or oily skin—but they make lotions for all types of skin.
-It is important to put lotion with SPF, or sunscreen in it, on every morning after you wash your face to help protect your skin.
+It is important to put on a board-spectrum sunscreen with an SPF of 30 or higher every day if you are going to be outside.